 The Foundation is a nonprofit organization exempt from income tax under Section 501(c)(3) of the Internal Revenue Code (the "Code") and Section 23701d of the Revenue and Taxation Code of the State of California.
 The Foundation has been determined by the Internal Revenue Service to be a private foundation within the meaning of Section 509(a) of the Code.
 The Foundation is exempt from both federal and state income taxes, but is subject to federal excise tax on its net investment income.
-For the year ended December 31, 2021, the Foundation had a federal excise tax expense of \$492, comprised of \$440 of current excise tax expense and \$52 of deferred excise tax expense, included within net investment income in the statement of activities.
+For the year ended December 31, 2022, the Foundation had a federal excise tax expense of \$74, comprised of \$204 of current excise tax expense and \$130 of benefits from deferred excise taxes, included within net investment return in the statement of activities.

 The Foundation is subject to a flat 1.39% federal excise tax on net investment income, as defined by federal law.
-As of December 31, 2021, the total deferred excise tax liability was \$99.
+The Foundation had a deferred excise tax asset in the amount of \$31 as of December 31, 2022.